Gigi Gryce: Early life

 George General Gryce Jr. was born in Pensacola, Florida on November 28, 1925.

+Gryce spent most of his early life in Hartford, Connecticut.
 His family's strong emphasis on music, manners, and discipline had a tremendous effect on him as a child and into his later career.
-Gryce's parents were of modest means, his mother a seamstress and his father the owner of a small cleaning and pressing service.
+Gryce's parents were of modest means: his father owned a small cleaning and pressing service, and his mother, Rebecca Rials, was a seamstress who also helped her husband run the business.
 The family belonged to the African Methodist Episcopal Church and attended services diligently.
 Especially as the Great Depression began to take its toll on the family's financial welfare, the Gryces did their best to instill the value of discipline and hard work in their children.

-Music was very much emphasized in the Gryce household.
-The family had a piano in the house, which Gigi and his siblings (four older sisters and one younger brother) were encouraged to play.
+Music was much emphasized in the Gryce household.
+The family had a piano, which Gigi and his siblings (four older sisters and one younger brother) were encouraged to play.
 Mostly church music was performed in the Gryce home, while pop and jazz was mostly frowned upon.
 (Later, however, when Gigi pursued jazz as a career, his mother and older sisters would support him personally and financially.)
 Many of the Gryce children were encouraged to pursue vocal performance at church, school, and other community; for a time the family even held weekly recitals in their home.

-The early thirties saw tragedy and hardship for the Gryce family.
+The early 1930s saw tragedy and hardship for the Gryce family.
 In 1931, as the economic crisis of The Great Depression began to take hold, the Gryces were forced to sell their cleaning business.
 Two years later, Gigi's father, George Sr., died after suffering a heart attack.
 Rebecca Gryce was forced to raise the children as a single mother, relocating the family in order to rent out the house.
 Even through this hardship, however, Rebecca continued to motivate her children for success through strict but supportive parenting, encouraging musical development, hard work, discipline, and Christian morals.